UU-ER/AdOpT-NET0/joss_submission/paper.md

 integration of large-scale offshore wind in the North Sea region [adapted from @wiegner2024integration]](./Multiple_nodes.svg){width=1000px}

-The model framework is formulated as a mixed integer linear program.
-Its mathematical formulation supports flexible spatial and temporal resolution, and technological details.
-AdOpT-NET0 can optimize both system design and technology operation variables, enabling the optimization of existing energy systems with expansions or additions (brown-field) and new systems without the constraints of existing installations (greenfield).
+The standard formulation of the model framework is a mixed integer linear program.
+Its mathematical formulation supports flexible spatial and temporal resolution and technological details.
+AdOpT-NET0 can optimize both system design and technology operation variables, enabling the optimization of existing energy systems with expansions or additions (brownfield) and new systems without the constraints of existing installations (greenfield).
 A key feature of AdOpT-NET0 is its high level of technological detail which allows for a highly realistic assessment of individual technologies and their integration into an energy system without limiting the scope of the analysis.